 There are lots of different options out there at varying price points, but what works best for raised beds?
 What wood should you use for raised beds?

-Pressure treated decking boards make great raised beds, in fact, I have a guide here on how to make a simple raised bed out of decking boards.
+Pressure-treated decking boards make great raised beds, in fact, I have a guide here on how to make a simple raised bed out of decking boards.

 They aren’t the cheapest method, but they are also far from the most expensive and are probably the most popular way of building raised beds from wood.

-While not prohibitively expensive in themselves, once you start adding up the cost of building a raised bed out of sleepers it can start to get expensive, especially if you plan on using hardwood sleepers.
+While not prohibitively expensive in themselves, once you start adding up the cost of building a raised bed out of sleepers, it can get expensive, especially if you plan on using hardwood sleepers.

 They will last for decades with no treatment at all.
 Oak sleepers can last 30-40 years without needing any sort of preservative.

-The cheaper alternative to hardwood sleepers, but that doesn’t mean they are cheap.
+They cheaper alternative to hardwood sleepers, but that doesn’t mean they are cheap.
 They will still be the second most expensive method of building a raised bed out of the options I have listed above.